wp-plugins/loco-translate/readme.txt

 These features are on our todo list.
 There's no particular timeframe for any of them and they're in no particular order:

 * Integration with Google and Bing for automatic translation
-* Full, but optional integration with Loco for collaborative translation
+* Integration with Loco API for collaborative translation
-* Support multiple pairings of POT and PO files within a single package.
+* Support multiple message domains within a single package.

 == Credits ==